Rubus coreanus: Effects on cholesterol

+Some research has investigated whether unripe R. coreanus (bokbunja) extracts may influence lipid markers.
+In a randomized, double-blind, placebo-controlled trial in adults with borderline-high total cholesterol (200–239 mg/dL), participants who consumed 600 mg/day of freeze-dried unripe R. coreanus extract for 12 weeks showed statistically significant reductions in total cholesterol, non-HDL and LDL cholesterol compared with placebo.
+The intervention was also associated with a greater reduction in apolipoprotein B and lower oxidized LDL at follow-up.

+Preclinical studies have explored possible mechanisms.
+In a study using HepG2 hepatocytes and a high-cholesterol diet–induced rat model, a extract of unripe R. coreanus and its major constituent ellagic acid were reported to reduce hepatic and serum cholesterol.
+The authors reported changes consistent with AMPK activation and modulation of SREBP-2/HMG-CoA reductase–related signaling, alongside changes in enzyme activities related to cholesterol metabolism.

 Folk medicine use and health claims

 Rubus coreanus has been used as traditional alternative medicine, as well as regular food, depending on its ripeness.
 Various studies are claimed to have demonstrated that fruits of R. coreanus might reduce the risk of diseases, including asthma, allergies, and obesity (unripe fruits) and might be effective in reducing inflammation.
 They are said to exhibit antioxidative, antipyretic, anticancer, and anti-high cholesterol properties, similar to many other fruits and vegetables.

 Advertised compounds and industrial methods of making plant extracts

 R. coreanus is rich in antioxidant compounds.
 A major active compound in R. coreanus, like in every other raspberry and several other fruits and nuts, is ellagic acid, which in the marketing of Korean raspberry products is especially claimed to possess anti-obesity and antioxidant properties.

 Ellagic acid has been marketed as a dietary supplement with various claimed benefits against cancer, heart disease, and other diseases.
 In the 21st century, numerous U.S.-based supplement companies received FDA warning letters for promoting ellagic acid with false anti-disease claims that violate the Federal Food, Drug, and Cosmetic Act.
 Ellagic acid has been identified by the FDA as a "fake cancer 'cure'".
 There is no scientific evidence to support the claims that ellagic acid can treat or prevent cancer.